arduimatons/arduimaton/README.md

 Arduino Library and example sketch to aid in easy deployment of arduimaton nodes

 - Adds functionality which leverages RF24Network fragmented payload feature
     - Enabling payloads of up to 120 bytes to be sent by default
 - Uses [Blake2s](https://blake2.net/) keyed hash algorithm to sign the messages with a symmetric key
 - Can, and should encode payloads as json strings using ArduinoJson
 - Raw payload is comprised of three base64 encoded strings delimeted by periods
+    - heartbeat.payload.hash:
+    - `MTQ1OTU3MDUzNA==.MTQ1OTU3MDUzNA==.MzNkZWNlYTFkOTRm`
- - heartbeat.payload.hash `MTQ1OTU3MDUzNA==.MTQ1OTU3MDUzNA==.MzNkZWNlYTFkOTRm` = `1459570534.1459570534.33decea1d94f`
+    - `1459570534.1459570534.33decea1d94f`
+        - This example is a heartbeat payload, broadcasted by the master on a regular interval
-   - a heartbeat payload is 50 bytes, which is atleast 3 RF24Packets.
+    - Heartbeat payloads are 50 bytes, which is atleast 3 RF24Packets.
 TODO: if it was 48 could be reduced to 2 packets...
-   - This example is a heartbeat payload, which is what the base broadcasts onto the RF24Network
-   - header will always be 16 bytes, could probably be smaller if handled padding better...
+    - Header will always be 16 bytes, could probably be smaller if handled padding better...
     - By default calulates somewhat insecure 6 byte signed hash of the payload, encodes it and appends it to the end, same as [JWT](http://jwt.io/).
     - Size of hash digest, and message signing key can be configured.
 - Payloads currently expire within `1` second of being sent, to protect against replay attacks
+- Relays message published to specified MQTT Topics to the addressed nodes, to be explained in usage section

 ## Installation